dxfrontier/cds-ts-dispatcher/README.md

 When `@SingleInstanceCapable` is applied to a method, a `3td parameter` should be added for example : `isSingleInstance: boolean`.

-- This parameter allows you to differentiate between `single instance requests` and `entity set requests` and adjust the behavior accordingly.
+- `isSingleInstance: boolean` parameter will allow to differentiate between `single instance requests` and `entity set requests` and adjust the behavior accordingly.

-When utilizing the `@SingleInstanceCapable()` decorator, the `placement of the @SingleInstanceCapable() decorator` within your TypeScript class is very important factor to consider.
+When utilizing the `@SingleInstanceCapable()` decorator, the `position` of the `@SingleInstanceCapable() decorator` within your TypeScript class is very important factor to consider.
 It defines the scope of the `single instance` mode within the methods that precede it.

 `@SingleInstanceCapable` can be used together with the following decorator actions :